Generic selectors

 Praises of God

 Clearly, God loves and desires children.
-He chose the name “Father” to define His role in a family and describe the relationship He desires with His children.
-God wants children.
+He chose the name “Father” to define His role in a FAMILY and describe the relationship He desires with His children.
+God WANTS children.
 His work and focus is on becoming the Father of many sons and daughters[10].

 Some might be reluctant to celebrate a child’s birthday because they are concerned that it distracts from the worship, praise, honor, and glory due to God.
 Others could be trying to avoid putting a person above God.
 God should certainly always be first in our lives, but that does not mean that others cannot be “second”:

-LUKE 14:26 If anyone comes to Me and does not [love less] his father, and mother, and wife, and children, and brothers and sisters, and, in addition, his own life also, he cannot be My disciple.
+LUKE 14:26 “If anyone comes to Me [Jesus Christ] and does not hate [love less] his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple.

 Loving people “less” than God is the requirement but loving less does not mean having no love at all.
 God never says we cannot honor and praise others.
 In fact, God will glorify His own children: